 A view of Atauro Island from the Dili waterfront.

 The colonial legacy is also visible at the waterfront in the shape of some old Portuguese guns pointing out to sea.

 Walking along the waterfront, I came to the government palace, which happened to be in the foreground of some dramatic sky at that moment.

 Since the rain that seemed to be threatening didn't materialize, I continued my walk.
 Next to the government palace is the old Portuguese barracks dating from the late 18th century.
 It's now home to a government agency.

 The old Portuguese barracks in Dili.

-The Portuguese first claimed Timor in 1460, establishing their capital at Lifau on the south coast.
+The Portuguese first claimed Timor in the early 1500s, establishing their capital at Lifau on the south coast.
 Dili, on the north coast, was founded in 1520, but the capital was only moved here in 1769.